Outsourcing Software Testing: All You Need to Know About the Approach

 software testing outsourcing

 Myth 1.
-A QA team is involved at the last stages of the project
+A QA team is involved in the last stages of the project

 The commonly held expectation is that a QA engineer should be involved in the project once the software is coded.
-However, this is a mistaken view.
-To explain it better, let me tell you how a bug is usually created:
+However, this is a common misconception.
+To explain it better, let me tell you how a bug is usually created.

 • It all starts with the requirements.
 If there is a mistake or some ambiguity at the planning stage, the chances are high that the code written according to this requirement will be bugged;

 • Code.
-Not spotted at the planning stage, the bug passes on to the development stage.
+The bug was not spotted at the planning stage, but it passed on to the development stage.
 Now, at the coding phase, the mistake requirement is transformed into an error;

-• If still not spotted even at the development stage, the error passes on to the next stage – the product deployment, where it finally results in a failure of the app.
+• If still not spotted even at the development stage, the error passes on to the next stage – the product deployment, where it finally results in the failure of the app.

 Result: a massive overspending of cost for finding the bug, eliminating it, and rebuilding the app’s architecture.